briannyeo/MazeCraze/README.md

 # MazeGameJS-Project-1-

+This is a project built with HTML, CSS and JavaScript.
+It is a Maze Generator that uses a depth-first search algorithm and implemented using recursive backtracking.

 The depth-first search algorithm of maze generation is frequently implemented using backtracking.
 This can be described with a following recursive routine:

 1. Given a current cell as a parameter,